-Can I still plant in my garden in October?
+Can I plant a fall garden in Oklahoma?

 Absolutely!
 You just need to know what to plant and when.